 Internet slowly but surely became an integral part of our lives, and it is a type of invention that changed how we communicate, interact, and learn.
 But it wasn’t always like this.
 Before social networks, entertainment and shopping platforms we were not that obsessed with going online.
+Now we do anything online from betting in casinos with the Virgin Games promo code for 2020 to playing e-games and participating in e-competitions.
 Here we will go back to the mid 20th century and see how it all began, and also see how the world wide web gradually evolved.

 Back in 1958 Neil McElroy or Secretary of Defense launched ARPA which stands for Advanced Research Projects Agency, which eventually became Defense Advanced Research Projects Agency or DARPA.
 The creation of this agency is what led to the creation of the World Wide Web.
 DARPA was initially created out of fear from the Soviet Union as they launched Sputnik 1, and thus an attack from out of space became a major concern.